Skip to main content

 Tax Rates

 The tax rate depends on the type of income.
 Savings income is taxed at a lower rate compared to general income.
-General income is subject to a progressive tax scale, meaning the percentage of tax increases with higher income levels, benefiting individuals with lower earnings.
+General income is subject to a progressive tax scale, and the final IRPF burden combines the state scale with the autonomous community scale.
+As a result, payroll withholding depends not only on salary but also on personal circumstances and the employee’s autonomous community of residence.

 2024 Projections